doantientai/root-unet/Readme.md

 ### Part 1: Training the network with the first dataset
 The goal of this part is to figure out the set of hyperparametters of the Unet which help it learn most effectively, which means the loss of the predicted output is minimized.
 As the first collection of data, images are very collective and have good quality.
 The next datasets will be more challenged.

-In this part, I need to train the Unet using different
+In this part, I need to train the Unet using different:
 1. ~~Batch sizes~~
 2. ~~Input sizes~~
 3. Number of conv layers